thlorenz/proxyquire/README.md

 # Features

 - **no changes to your code** are necessary
-- non overriden methods of a module behave like the original
+- non overridden methods of a module behave like the original
 - mocking framework agnostic, if it can stub a function then it works with proxyquire
 - "use strict" compliant